1998, mixed media: American Iron, steel, paint, blood, and sweat

 Starting with a bone-stock 1996 Harley-Davidson Heritage Softail and a mile-long parts list, the ART HOG custom motorcycle was born.

-My good buddy, John, help me a lot with the wrench turning and bike lowering garage-driven mechanics.
+My good buddy, John, help me a lot with the wrench turning and bike-lowering garage-driven mechanics.
 John had a crazy-cool and ultra-loud Softail of his own and had been through the process of building a bike already.
-Plus, he had a beautiful shop, which had both a motorcycle lift, a fridge with a beer tap, and a backup fridge for bottles.
+Plus, he had a beautiful shop with a motorcycle lift, a fridge with a beer tap, and a backup fridge for bottles.

-Sadly, the ART HOG motorcycle, while parked, was bumped into by a car that continued to back over it causing serious damage to the tank and front fender.
+Sadly, while parked, the ART HOG motorcycle was bumped into by a car that continued to back over it, causing serious damage to the tank and front fender.
 As a result, I was commissioned to give the motorcycle a new life, which I called “Pollock‘s Revenge,” but that’s a different story :-)